BAlmeidaS/zettelkasten/Zettelkasten/Model Simplification - Model Complexity.md

 > m1 <- lm(...)
 > m2 <- lm(...)
 > anova(m1, m2)
+> anova(m1, m2, test="Chi") # to compare logistic regressions
 >  ```
->  Returns a table with a [[One-Way Anova]] test, if *p-value is low (less than 0.05)*, than m2 is worse than m1, otherwise they are the same.
-The one with the highest value of D.F.
+>  Returns a table with a [[One-Way Anova]] test, if *p-value is low (less than 0.05)*, than m2 is worse than m1, otherwise they are the same. *If they are the same, get the simplest*
+>  The one with the highest value of D.F.
 (DF or Res.DF) is the the simplest one, and if it is not worse, should be the one chosen.
+>  **p-value > 0.05 on anova model checking, get the simplest model!**

 We prefer:
 - a model with $\displaystyle \large n-1$ paramaters to a model with $\displaystyle \large n$ parameters